johanlelan/microservicejs/readme.md

+# sandbox for DDD, CQRS and Event-store

+Use MongoDB, RabbitMQ or Kafka as event-store.

+=> First use of event-stream on top of kafka-stream

-# Application flow on the write side
+## Application flow on the write side

 1. UI
     1. Command is an object sent by the user (from the UI) that will modify an aggregate